 - Upfront costs: These are one-time costs you pay when you buy the home.
 They include closing costs, which are typically between 2% and 5% of your home’s purchase price, and the down payment.

 - Ongoing costs: These come in the form of a monthly mortgage payment, which you’ll make throughout the life of your loan.
-The payment typically includes a portion of your principal balance and interest.You also might have to for mortgage insurance if your down payment is less than 20%.
+The payment typically includes a portion of your principal balance and interest, plus property taxes, homeowners insurance, and mortgage insurance in some cases.

 Types of home loans

-- FHA loans are insured by the Federal Housing Administration.
-To be eligible, your credit score and down payment will need to meet FHA loan requirements.
-You’ll also need to pay mortgage insurance at closing and throughout the life of the loan if your down payment is less than 20%.
+FHA loans are insured by the Federal Housing Administration and must meet FHA loan requirements.
+While borrowers pay mortgage insurance at closing and throughout the life of the loan, these mortgages are popular among first-time homebuyers.